 I’ve brought you a gift.
 It’s a crystal, nothing more.
 But you turn it this way and look into it, it’ll show you your dream.

-Those lines are from the movie Labyrinth, spoken by David Bowie as the Goblin King, enticing a young Jennifer Connelly with a mystical crystal ball that seemed to float between his fingers.
+Those lines were from the movie Labyrinth, spoken by David Bowie as the Goblin King, enticing a young Jennifer Connelly with a mystical crystal ball floating between his fingers.
 Walking down Orchard Road, I was similarly mesmerized.
 Instead of a goblin-slash-rock-star Bowie, however, it was a funky Asian busker that detained my attention on the sidewalk.

 The street performer was lithely rolling a crystal (actually acrylic) sphere on his hands and body, set to pulsating music blaring from speakers attached to his iPod.
 He manipulated the ball with enigmatic fluidity; there were no breaks in the continuity of movement.
 The ball seemed to barely touch his skin, as if drawn by strings, as it gently rolled between his fingers, over his palms, and on his fingertips.
 At one point, the ball appeared to be suspended in mid-air, stationary, as his fingers were writhing around it.

-The performance is called contact juggling, an art form that combines elements of dance, balancing act, and meditation.
-The last element elevates it from a mere circus act to mysticism.
+The performance turned out to be contact juggling, an art form that combined elements of dance, balancing act, and meditation.
+The last element elevated it from a mere circus act to mysticism.
 As he wound up the routine, he pressed his palms together as in prayer and looked up to heaven as the ball rested on the bridge of his nose.
 The sizable crowd that had gathered around him erupted into applause and tossed their appreciation into his coin bucket.
 I couldn’t say if the crystal ball showed me my dream as David Bowie had promised, but the busker’s performance was certainly dreamy.

 Man: Admittedly a few birds did act strange….